Print-ready exports

 Poster or window vinylSVG, or a larger PNG export if vector is not required

-Simple office handoutPNG with default or medium sizing
+Simple office handoutPNG at default or medium size

 • update the destination later without reprinting